raspberrypi/style-guide/style-guide.md

 *   database
 *   D-Bus - message bus system.
 Note capitalisation.
 *   Debian
-*   Device Tree: a means of representing devices on Raspberry Pi- see the original elinux documentation [here](http://elinux.org/Device_Tree).
+*   Device Tree - a means of representing devices on Raspberry Pi.
 *   digital age, digital native, digital divide – avoid where possible.
 Dated jargon.
 *   Digital Making Curriculum.
 Also: the Raspberry Pi Foundation's Digital Making Curriculum.
-*   dialog box – US spelling for this technical term.
-Otherwise use 'dialogue'.
+*   dialogue – UK spelling.
 *   dingbat – typographical ornament, such as ★.
 *   disc/disk – magnetic storage is on disks, but optical storage is on discs: *floppy disks, compact discs.*
 *   Disney+ - streaming service.
 Confusingly, "Disney Plus" seems to be used pretty much interchangeably, but "Disney+" appears to be Disney's preference.